black-hole-group/fermipy-tutorial/pre-requisites.md

 This should take a while because >2GB of software will be downloaded and installed.

+> Pro tip: if you add your user to the `docker` group, you do not need to use `sudo` to run Docker.

 ## 3. Download the supporting files for the lesson

 i.
 Create a new directory somewhere in your machine, let's say `fermi`: